dabamos/openadms-node/docs/openadms-node-modules.rst

 FileExporter
 ~~~~~~~~~~~~

-The FileExporter module is used to export observations to comma-separated flat
+The FileExporter module is used to export observations as comma-separated values
-files.
-Every file starts with a header, introduced by the character ``#``.
+to flat files.
+Each file starts with a header, introduced by the character
-Observations are stored line by line in the file, with new ones appended at the
+``#``.
+Observations are stored line by line in the file, with new lines
-end.
+appended to the end.

-Each line starts with date and time of the observation, followed by the ID,
+Each line starts with date and time of the observation, followed by ID, target
-target name and all response sets in alphabetical order.
-The format of date and
+name and all response sets in alphabetical order.
+The format of date and time
-time can be modified in the configuration.
-A response set consists of response
+can be modified in the configuration.
+A response set consists of response name,
-name, response value, and response unit.
+response value, and response unit (for example: ``distance``, ``27.412``,
+``m``).

 Example
 ^^^^^^^